CoreDevOpsGitHub/NCLHFinancialDataExtract/StockFinancialExtract/README.md

 1. Open the Src Folder
 2. Open the Test Folder
 3. Open the Java Folder
-4. Open th Google Test Class
+4. Open the Folder Runner
+5. Open the Class "Insert Captured Statistics Data Runner"
-5. Right Click
+6. Right Click
-6. Run
+7. Run

 #### How To Run From Terminal